 Real Couple Making Money with AirBnB

-My friends Steve and Annette were looking for some ways to bring in some consistent side income.
+My friends Steve and Annette were looking for ways to bring in consistent side income.
 They know that having multiple streams of income is a really helpful tool for those who have financial goals they want to reach.

 All of Steve and Annette’s kids were grown and had moved out of the house.
 That meant that most of their home’s other bedrooms were sitting empty.